top of page

 We feed our dogs premium food such as Taste of the Wild Kibble (online and Costco) and use high reward premium treats such as cooked chicken meat, Prime 100, Prime Quality.
 This has worked well for us.

-For our new owners convenience our puppies are on Eukanuba Large Puppy Kibble.
+For our new owners convenience our puppies are on Eukanuba or Royal Canin Large Puppy Kibble.
 If you wish to change your puppy's diet to another preferred brand we recommend that you wait until your puppy is 6 months of age when its digestive system has matured and it has settled into your home.
 It is very important to gradually chage food over a 7-day-period.

 Most puppy feeding guides will be based on the estimated adult weight of your puppy and not their current weight.
 Different size puppies have different nutritional needs and like people puppies are all different and you may need to adjust quantities.
 Watch the dog, not the dish.